FogosPT/fogosmobile/CONTRIBUTING.md

 The main branch contains the code for the current app in production.
 If you wish to contribute to the development of the app, please note that the main branch is not the primary focus for new contributions.
 Instead, we invite you to contribute to the project "Vega", which is located in the respective branch named "vega".
 This branch contains all the new code for the app version 2, and it is where we are actively working on new features and improvements.

+## Creating a PR for an issue

+### Creating a PR for an issue

+Before starting to work on an issue, please comment on the respective ticket expressing your intention to work on it.
+Wait to be assigned to the ticket before proceeding.
+This ensures that multiple developers are not working on the same issue simultaneously.

+Once assigned, create a new branch from the `vega` branch.
+This is where you will make your changes and submit your PR.
+Please do not submit PRs to the main branch.
+When working on your changes, we prefer shorter but frequent PRs instead of big ones that close the ticket in one go.
+This approach helps us review and integrate changes more efficiently.
+Additionally, always rebase your branch instead of merging.
+This keeps our commit history clean and linear.

 ## Reading material

 If you want to know more about Dart and Flutter, follow this useful links: